LilBank/dailigram/README.md

 **For Window:**

-You have to create file name `Procfile.windows` in your root directory and write
+You have to create file name `Procfile.windows` in your root directory and write this

-`web: python manage.py runserver localhost:8000`
+`web: python manage.py runserver localhost:8000` then you are ready to run.

 ```
 heroku local web -f Procfile.windows